AlexRyabov/getPangaeaData/README.md

 Open R and install the **pangaear** package

-Download all files from this repository and create a raw_data\archive folder in the folder with these files.
-This folder will contain the raw data from **Pangaea**.
-Once the data has been downloaded, this folder can be deleted.
+Download all files from this repository.

 If necessary, edit two Excel tables containing IDs of files to be downloaded and matches between column names in **Pangaea** and local database.
 The **dataset_links.xlsx** file stores the list of datasets from **Pangaea** to be downloaded.
 In this file, you need to fill in the column ID (dataset number in **Pangaea**) and data_collection (Chlorophyll, CTD or nutrients).
 The other columns are optional.